acammarat/pindol/examples/README.md

   -0.333333333333333    0.333333333333333    0.166666666666667
 ```

 where from the 6th line on we pasted the content of the *qordered.dat* file.
 The first line must contain the path to the phonopy executable including all the necessary options to run it; in this example, phonopy is found in one of the folders listed in the PATH variable.
-Be executing
+By executing

 ```
 $ qpoints qpt.inp